YusufMarall/CustomNetworkTool/README.md

 ####Scanning Port Similar to  Nmap
 I wrote a module similar to Nmap, but faster than Nmap because I only scan specific ports.
 This works like this:

 - If one of the specific ports I scan is open, I can use a network analyzer like Wireshark to monitor the traffic coming through that port.
-For example, when port 8080 (HTTP) is open, if our victim logs into an HTTP site through this port, I can see sensitive information such as his password.
+For example, when port 8080 (HTTP) is open, if our victim logs into an HTTP site through this port, I can see sensitive information such as his password.(via arp poisining & reverse shell code)

 ### if(r==2)
 #### Showing Website Content and SQL Injection Attempt